 “If I had a sovereign for every time I heard a mage say that,” he muttered.
 But then Solas cut in:

 “The mark she bears will keep demons at bay,” the elf said.
 “It will repel attacks upon her mind.
-You need not fear that she will be possessed.”
+You need not fear this one will be possessed.”

 The bear-soldier’s stern gaze shifted from Kate to the elf.
-Cassandra also looked doubtful.
+“Not this one, eh?” he asked.